deadsoftie/gbdk-2020-workshop/README.md

 ## Files Location

 This repository needs to be cloned and placed inside the 'examples\gb' path of the GBDK repo.
 This is not the ideal way to do this but for the sake of simplicity we shall keep it this way for now.

+## Implementation Instructions

+The instructions for implementing the snake game for the Game Boy is provided in the [instructions.md](instructions.md) file.